New Cat or Kitten Parent? Congratulations!

 What You’ll Need

-It’s best not to leave it to the last minute to get all the supplies you’ll need to make your kitty feel at home – you don’t want to bring them into the house and sudden realize you forgot to buy something important!
+It’s best not to leave it to the last minute to get all the supplies you’ll need to make your kitty feel at home – you don’t want to bring them into the house and suddenly realize you forgot to buy something important!

 Getting these supplies ahead of time will make sure that your first day with your new cat is full of excitement, not stress.